 - Keeps an eye on you for down days

 - Can be buddies for working out, hobbies, or trying new things

 For many people, it is easier to talk to a stranger than to a family member about an issue like depression.
-The stigma around mental health is prevalent everywhere and it may be easier to reach out to a counselor online or to helpline or to a support group for depression.
+The stigma around mental health is prevalent everywhere and it may be easier to reach out to a counsellor online or to a helpline or a support group for depression.

 If you talk to people you know, you should be prepared for many different types of responses and prepare yourself to handle the difficult ones.
 It isn’t easy for a layman to understand or sympathize with depression because it is a complex topic.